canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 ### Enable Log Forwarding from Spark executors and drivers to Loki

 Logs from each driver or executor can be enabled using two Spark configuration option.
-The `spark.executorEnv.LOKI_URL` and `spark.kubernetes.driverEnv.LOKI_URL` options use the same value to represent Loki's logging URL.
+The `spark.executorEnv.LOKI_URL` and `spark.kubernetes.driverEnv.LOKI_URL` are used to configure executor and driver, respectively, to forward their logs to a Loki server.

 There are two ways to provide a LOKI_URL: